 A law was introduced in 2017 in South Korea that prohibited animal testing of Korean skin care products to make them cruelty-free.
-The law stipulates that cosmetics manufacturers should not make any products that include ingredients tested on animals; they should not test their products on animals and should not distribute products that have been tested on animals.
+The law stipulates that cosmetics manufacturers should not make any products that include ingredients tested on animals; they should not test their products on animals and not distribute products tested on animals.

 Korean skin care ingredients – vegan or not?